Skip to Main Content

 Students conducting experiments in Foods Lab

 When the Foods Lab was first established in the 1970s, professional opportunities for dietitians were fairly narrow.
-Most dietitians worked in hospitals—supervising food service management operations and ensuring patient diets were compliant with required modifications.
-Today, the scope of practice for registered dietitian nutritionists (RDNs) has mushroomed.
-You’ll find RDNs in a range of industries serving in a variety of roles:
+Most RDNs worked in hospitals—supervising food service management operations and ensuring patient diets were compliant with required modifications.
+The scope of practice for registered dietitian nutritionists (RDNs) has mushroomed.

 • From the local news to the Food Network, media-savvy RDNs give food demos and share recipes from cookbooks they’ve authored.